-One of the eHarmony team members once went on a date with a man who decided to kiss her in the middle of a road.
+A friend once went on a date with a man who decided to kiss her in the middle of a road.
 A very busy road.
 We’ll never know why he chose that moment, but it was far from ideal.
-Choose a moment when you’re relatively alone and don’t have any distractions – never when your date is going to have to run for a bus or train.
-Don’t leave ‘the moment’ until the very end of the date either, as by that point, you’ll both have built up the nervous tension so much that you might end up regressing to your teenage years and clashing teeth!
+Choose a time when you’re alone and don’t have any distractions – never when your date has to run for a bus or train.
+Don’t leave ‘the moment’ until the very end of the date as by that point, you’ll both have built up the nervous tension so much you might regress to your teenage years and whack your teeth together.

-The key to all of this is to give your date the attention that they deserve.
-This will help you pick up on all their signals and work out whether a kiss is in order or not.
-Also don’t think about it too much (though we know that can be difficult) or you’ll come across like some kind of date robot – not an attractive look.
+The key to all of this is to give your date the attention they deserve.
+This will help you pick up all their signals and know whether a kiss is in order or not.
+And don’t think about it too much (difficult, we know) or you’ll come across like some kind of date robot – not an attractive look.

 If this article gave you the confidence to find your match, try eharmony today!Join Now